highchair/artinruins-com/_property/east-side-train-tunnel.md

 ### Current Events

-In 2003, Brown University and the Mayor of East Providence, Rolland Grant, and Robert Manchester (a Brown Alum) considered putting trains back into the tunnel and linking East Providence and the East Side and Downtown once again, with proposed underground stops at Thayer Street and Benefit Street.
+In 2003, Brown University and the Mayor of East Providence, Rolland Grant, and Robert Manchester (a Brown alumni) considered putting trains back into the tunnel and linking East Providence and the East Side and Downtown once again, with proposed underground stops at Thayer Street and Benefit Street.
 This proposal was fun to think about but clearly went nowhere.

 In 2020 the tunnel still sits under College Hill, largely forgotten.
 Both entrances are shut with welded steel doors.